dakotagporter/dakotagporter.github.io/_posts/2020-10-16-beer-me-the-numbers.md

 The figure on the left is a portion of the graph above that has been magnified to see the range (the space between the red lines) where most of the average abv contents will fall.
 After a given estimate of 4.5%, I think we all might want to pay a little more attention to the label on the can next time we crack open a cold one.
 Although it may seem like 5% beers are more common, you may most likely find yourself sipping on a spikier brew than you expected.

+**Check Please**

+In conclusion, let's just remind ourselves that when a beer is put in your hand, just drink it.
+However, the next time that one of these cool, crisp beverages slides down your throat, maybe you can have a little more insight as to how the trends of the beer world hold up.
+IPA's seem to top the charts but can you really trust what other people say?
+Or do you just have to start a tab and find out on your own?